 BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 731 Steinberg/Hill Amended September 9, 2013 Assembly Committee on Local Government Existing Law: The California Environmental Quality Act, or CEQA, requires a lead agency, as defined, to prepare, or cause to be prepared, and certify the completion of, an environmental impact report, or EIR, on a project that it proposes to carry out or approve that may have a significant effect on the environment or to adopt a negative declaration if it finds that the project will not have that effect.
 CEQA also requires a lead agency to prepare a mitigated negative declaration for a project that may have a significant effect on the environment if revisions in the project would avoid or mitigate that effect and there is no substantial evidence that the project, as revised, would have a significant effect on the environment.
 CEQA requires the Office of Planning and Research to develop and prepare, and the Secretary of the Natural Resources Agency to certify and adopt, guidelines for the implementation of CEQA by public agencies.
 Proposed Law: Among other things, this bill establishes the position of Advisor on Renewable Energy Facilities in the office of the Governor until 2017.
 This bill would allow renewable energy project applicants to make their case to the lead agency about benefits resulting from the project including measures that would mitigate greenhouse gas emissions, significantly reduce traffic, improve air quality or replace higher emitting energy sources or other significant environmental or public impact.
 This bill would provide that aesthetic and parking impacts of a residential, mixed-use residential, or employment center project, as defined, on an infill site, as defined, within a transit priority area, as defined, shall not be considered significant impacts on the environment.
-SB 916 Correa Amended April 24, 2014 Senate Public Safety Committee Existing Law: Existing law establishes various requirements governing unsafe handguns, as defined.
-Among other things, existing law makes it a crime, punishable by imprisonment in a county jail not exceeding one year, to manufacture, import into the state for sale, keep for sale, offer or expose for sale, give, or lend an unsafe handgun.
-Existing law also requires handguns imported into the state for sale, kept for sale, or offered or exposed for sale, to be tested, as specified, to determine if they are unsafe.
-Proposed Law: This bill would allow a handgun model removed from the roster for any other reason to be reinstated to the roster upon a petition to the Attorney General for reinstatement and successful retesting, as specified.
-The bill would require that a handgun model that is reinstated to the roster pursuant to these provisions only meet the requirements for listing as of the date the handgun model was originally submitted for testing.

-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 1014 Jackson/ Leno/ Evans/ Hancock/Liu/ 2014 2013, to develop, in consultation with appropriate state, local, and federal ag model programs for the collection and proper disposal of drug waste.
-Existing Law: CalRecycle was required, pursuant to provisions repealed on January 1, 2013, to develop, in consultation with appropriate state, local, and federal agencies, model programs for the collection and proper disposal of drug waste. sent April 9, 2014, for bill as amended April 1, 2014.
-Pavely/ Ammiano/ Williams Appropriations Committee Proposed Law: This bill would require CalRecycle to adopt regulations to authorize a participant to establish a program to collect and properly dispose of home-generated pharmaceutical waste, based upon the model guidelines developed by CalRecycle pursuant to those repealed provisions and to include specified requirements and provisions in those regulations.
+SB 1014 Jackson/Leno/ Evans/Hancock/ Liu/Pavely/ Ammiano /Williams Amended June 10, 2014 Assembly Environmental Safety and Toxic Materials Committee Existing Law: CalRecycle was required, pursuant to provisions repealed on January 1, 2013, to develop, in consultation with appropriate state, local, and federal agencies, model programs for the collection and proper disposal of drug waste.
+Proposed Law: This bill would require CalRecycle and the California State Board of Pharmacy on or before January 1, 2016 to jointly develop and adopt regulations to authorize a participant to establish a program to collect and properly dispose of home-generated pharmaceutical waste, based upon the model guidelines developed by CalRecycle pursuant to those repealed provisions and to include specified requirements and provisions in those regulations.
 The bill would require an entity that elects to implement a home-generated pharmaceutical waste collection program to comply with the requirements specified in those regulations and would deem a participant operating a program in accordance with those regulations to be in compliance with all state laws and regulations concerning the handling, management, and disposal of home-generated pharmaceutical waste.
+Support letter sent April 9, 2014, for bill as amended April 1, 2014.